Helsinki-Vantaa (HEL) Airport

 All passengers who transfer from a non-EU country to an EU country must go through the security checkpoint.

-Present and future Airport developments: Construction of train link 'Keharata', to city center, started in 2009, is planned to be operational by 2014.
+Present and future Airport developments: Construction of train link 'Keharata', to city center to become operational by 2014.